-In our testing of continuous music playback peaking at 75dB(SPL), the AirPods Pro lasted 5 hours, 6 minutes and this betters the Nothing Ear 1, which lasted 4 hours, 28 minutes.
-Combined with the charging case, you can get up to 24 hours of total listening from the AirPods Pro, and 34 hours of total listening from the Nothing Ear 1.
-The AirPods Pro charging case now supports MagSafe charging in addition to Qi wireless charging or wired Lightning charging.
+In our testing of continuous music playback peaking at 75dB(SPL), the AirPods Pro (1st generation) lasted 5 hours, 6 minutes, and this betters the Nothing Ear 1, which lasted 4 hours, 28 minutes.
+Combined with the charging case, you can get up to 24 hours of total listening from the AirPods Pro (1st generation), and 34 hours of total listening from the Nothing Ear 1.
+The AirPods Pro (1st generation) charging case now supports MagSafe charging in addition to Qi wireless charging or wired Lightning charging.
 On the other hand, the Nothing Ear 1 case charges via USB-C or Qi wireless mat.

-Which has better noise cancelling, the Nothing Ear 1 or the Apple AirPods Pro?
+Which has better noise canceling, the Nothing Ear 1 or the Apple AirPods Pro (1st generation)?

-Noise cancelling performance of the Nothing Ear 1 is similar to the Apple AirPods Pro.
+Noise canceling performance of the Nothing Ear 1 is about half as good as the Apple AirPods Pro (1st generation).
 The chart above shows gross attenuation from the combined effect of passive isolation from the ear tips, as well as ANC.
-As you can see, the AirPods Pro blocks slightly more mid-range noise from 200-1000Hz.
+As you can see, the AirPods Pro (1st generation) blocks more low and midrange noise from 20-1,800Hz.
 At the end of the day, the amount of noise blocked by either pair of earbuds significantly depends on the fit of the earbuds.
-If you’re unable to achieve a good fit, then you may not be able to experience any significant noise cancelling or isolation, the latter of which normally affects frequencies higher than 1kHz.
+Suppose you’re unable to achieve a good fit.
+In that case, you may not be able to experience any significant noise canceling or isolation, the latter of which normally affects frequencies higher than 1kHz.

-Neither of these headsets blocks noise as well as some of the best noise cancelling earbuds.
+Neither of these earbuds filter out noise as well as some of the best noise canceling earbuds.
 Still, you can expect most environmental noise to sound between half and a quarter as loud when you enable ANC.

-Does the Nothing Ear 1 sound better than the AirPods Pro?
+Does the Nothing Ear 1 sound better than the AirPods Pro (1st generation)?

-Most people will enjoy the sound of both the Apple AirPods Pro and Nothing Ear 1.
-These earbuds both offer a relatively consumer-friendly sound profile that doesn’t egregiously over-emphasize or under-emphasize any areas of the frequency spectrum by a significant amount when compared to our target curve.
+Most people will enjoy the sound of both the Apple AirPods Pro (1st generation) and Nothing Ear 1.
+These earbuds both offer a relatively consumer-friendly sound profile that doesn’t egregiously over-emphasize or under-emphasize any areas of the frequency spectrum by a significant amount when compared to our headphone preference curve.

-The 100-500Hz range is one place where you’ll hear a bit of difference in how each headset reproduces music, because this is where the fundamental frequencies of most musical sounds live.
-Since the Nothing Ear 1 amplifies these notes by about 5dB more than the AirPods Pro, you’ll notice bass guitar lines and some vocals standing out slightly more.
+The 20-700Hz range is one place where you’ll hear a bit of difference in how each headset reproduces music, because this is where the fundamental frequencies of most musical sounds live.
+Since the Nothing Ear 1 amplifies these notes by about 5-10dB more than the AirPods Pro (1st generation), you’ll notice bass guitar lines and some vocals standing out slightly more.
 Male vocals tend to sound slightly emphasized, such as those in Bad Habits by Ed Sheeran or STAY by The Kid LAROI and Justin Bieber.

 Both sets of earbuds feature impressive sound quality

-Additionally, Nothing Ear 1 emphasizes high frequencies (1-6kHz) more than the AirPods Pro.
+Additionally, Nothing Ear 1 emphasizes higher frequencies (3-6kHz) more than the AirPods Pro (1st generation).
 This is the most sensitive range of human hearing, so some folks might experience discomfort when listening to the Nothing Ear 1 at extremely loud volumes.
 However, many people prefer this treble emphasis, as it is often perceived as increased detail and clarity.

-The Nothing Ear 1 companion app features a couple of EQ presets to choose from including bass boost and treble boost.
-On the other hand, there’s no easy way to EQ the AirPods Pro, as these earbuds utilize Apple’s Adaptive EQ to adjust the sound profile to the shape of your ears.
+The Nothing Ear 1 companion app features a couple of EQ presets to choose from, including bass boost and treble boost.
+On the other hand, there’s no easy way to EQ the AirPods Pro (1st generation), as these earbuds utilize Apple’s Adaptive EQ to adjust the sound profile to the shape of your ears.
 Still, you can equalize your music in your streaming service of choice to attain your preferred sound.

 Which microphone sounds better?

-Should you buy the Nothing Ear 1 or the Apple AirPods Pro?
+Should you buy the Nothing Ear 1 or the Apple AirPods Pro (1st generation)?

-The only noticeable difference between these headsets is the extra features that the AirPods Pro provides to Apple users.
-If you own an iPhone and can stomach the cost, the AirPods Pro is a better option than the Nothing Ear 1.
+The noticeable differences between these headsets are the better ANC and extra features that the AirPods Pro (1st generation) provides to Apple users.
+If you own an iPhone and can stomach the cost, the AirPods Pro (1st generation) is a better option than the Nothing Ear 1.
 Everyone else will be completely fine saving the extra cash and just getting the Nothing Ear 1 instead.

-As someone deeply entrenched in the Apple ecosystem, I’ll be sticking with the Apple AirPods Pro as my daily driver earbuds for the time being.
-However, with a similar design and feature set, the Nothing Ear 1 is certainly worthy of a recommendation for anyone interested in affordable wireless earbuds.
-Considering this is just a first attempt from Nothing, we can’t wait to see what the future holds in the competitive true wireless earbud space.
+As someone deeply entrenched in the Apple ecosystem, I’ll be sticking with the Apple AirPods Pro (1st generation) as my daily driver earbuds for the time being.
+However, with a similar design and feature set, the Nothing Ear 1 is certainly worthy of recommendation for anyone interested in affordable wireless earbuds.

-What are some alternatives to the Nothing Ear 1 and the AirPods Pro?
+What are some alternatives to the Nothing Ear 1 and the AirPods Pro (1st generation)?

 Let’s say you want Apple-like optimization on your Samsung phone.
-In that case, go ahead and grab the Samsung Galaxy Buds 2 which has better ANC than the Galaxy Buds Pro and great sound quality to boot.
+In that case, go ahead and grab the Samsung Galaxy Buds 2, ($99 at Amazon) or the slightly more deluxe, Samsung Galaxy Buds 2 Pro ($179 at Amazon) and great sound quality to boot.
 You get Wireless PowerShare on compatible Samsung devices and an ear tip fit test on Android.
-Google phone owners who want a similar experience, get the Google Pixel Buds A-Series.
+Google phone owners who want a similar experience, get the Google Pixel Buds Pro ($199 at Amazon).

 On the other hand, if you’re looking to save money, there are lots of good true wireless earbuds available for under $100.
-The Sony WF-C500 is cheap and sounds great, though doesn’t have active noise cancelling.
+The Sony WF-C500 is cheap ($98 at Amazon) and sounds great, though doesn’t have active noise canceling.

-The AirPods Pro will automatically update when connected to your Apple device, as long as you stay up to date with the latest version of iOS.
+The AirPods Pro (1st generation) will automatically update when connected to your Apple device, as long as you stay up to date with the latest version of iOS.